 Ever wondered what role does ‘AM-MSGIND’ play here?
-Of course it is the chosen Sender ID but what exactly it does and represent?
+Of course, it is the chosen Sender ID but what exactly it does and represent?

 Sender ID is used to identify who the sender of the SMS is.
 It basically represents your brand/company name distinguishing it from a million others.
-So yes, this sender ID plays a massive role defining your brand to your customers.
+So yes, this sender ID plays a massive role in defining your brand to your customers.

 In simple words, Sender ID is the name or number which appears on the mobile phone as the sender of an SMS.
 In India, Sender ID is restricted to 6 alphabetic characters for Transactional and an operator-fixed 6 numeric characters for Promotional SMS.

 In other countries, it can be numeric like your mobile phone number or alphanumeric such as the number/name of your company.

 Although, this feature is only available in supported countries!